Hybrid

 What is Business Management and Entrepreneurship (BME)?

-Business Management and Entrepreneurship focuses on how businesses are created, operated, and grown.
-As a leading business school in Moncton, Oulton College equips students with practical skills to manage existing businesses and the creative mindset to launch new ventures, ideal for those pursuing the administration of business.
+Business Management and Entrepreneurship focuses on how modern organizations are launched, operated, and successfully scaled.
+As a leading business school in Moncton, Oulton College’s updated curriculum integrates foundational business administration with digital marketing, strategic sales, and brand management.
+This equips graduates with both the practical skills to drive revenue for established companies and the creative blueprint required to launch a new startup.

 How long is the business program and what does it include?